 Think that such types of strategic value apply only to direct materials?
 Then look at Sprint, where the handset division came up with the idea to effectively create their own marketplace for used handsets, configuring their sourcing product to run mass volumes of global forward auctions on used handsets to optimize the price received, generating over $1B in revenue in 2018.

-Bringing more spend under management and digitizing are key steps along the way.
+Bringing more spend management discipline and digitizing are key steps along the way.
 That frees capacity, increases influence and improves access to insights for better decision making.
 But it doesn’t by itself give you an edge.
 To do that, you need teams that can act on that information, use that free time, to bring their best ideas to life.

 The Importance of Ambition

 Just how can you do that?
 First, realize what is possible and be ambitious in your goals.
-Leaders need to be more ambitious if they are to truly establish Procurement as a source of strategic value.
+Leaders need to be more ambitious if they are to truly establish their procurement process as a source of strategic value.
 Too few are and many overestimate their maturity.
-In a recent Forrester survey on Executing a Successful Procurement Transformation, 65% of respondents self-assessed their Procurement organization as advanced, delivering a competitive advantage.
+In a recent Forrester survey on Executing a Successful Procurement Transformation, 65% of respondents self-assessed their organization as advanced, delivering a competitive advantage.
 Forrester’s own assessment based on their responses was that only 12% were truly advanced, with many of those that self-assessed as being advanced actually being beginners, below their peers and the rest just keeping up.
 That is a shocking disparity.

 Those same respondents provided realistic levels of digitization across most processes, in line with the low-mid 30% found in a recent Procurement Metrics that Matter study from Ardent Partners.
 Presumably they feel that is close to the best possible.
 The reality is that 99%+ is possible today, as the examples of CACI, Credit Agricole and others attest to.